Arithmetic of curves on moduli of local systems: Introduction

-Our proof of the archimedean counterpart in \cite{whang2} made use of twisted harmonic maps into the hyperbolic three-space $\H^3\simeq\SL_2(\C)/\SU(2)$ and systolic inequalities for Riemannian surfaces.
-The work in Section 3 follows a similar strategy, replacing $\H^3$ by the Bruhat-Tits tree of $\SL_2(F)$.
-We remark that Bruhat-Tits trees also make an appearance \cite{ccgls} in the study of character curves for three-manifolds.
-Theorem \ref{theorem1} will be instrumental in proving the remaining results of this paper.

-In Section 4, we apply Theorem \ref{theorem1} to the field of rational functions, in order to understand the structure of morphisms from the affine line into the moduli space.
-Let us say that a possibly reducible algebraic variety $V$ over $\C$ is \emph{parabolic} if every closed point of $V$ lies in the image of a nonconstant morphism $\A^1\to V$.
-A closely related notion is that of a \emph{log uniruled} variety, defined in \cite{km}.
+In Section \ref{sect:3}, we apply the above theorem to the field of rational functions and prove our first main result, which is a structure theorem for morphisms from the affine line $\A^1$ into the moduli space $X_k$.
+Following \cite{whang2}, let us say that a possibly reducible algebraic variety $Z$ is \emph{parabolic} if it is covered by nonconstant morphisms $\A^1\to Z$.
+We also define a subvariety of $X_k$ to be \emph{degenerate} if it is contained in a parabolic subvariety of $X_k$, and \emph{nondegenerate} otherwise.
+The following theorem gives a modular characterization of the degenerate points of $X_k$.

-\begin{theorem} There is a closed parabolic subvariety $V\subsetneq X_k$ such that every nonconstant morphism $\A_\C^1\to X_k$ is mapping class group equivalent to some $\A_\C^1\to V$. \end{theorem}
+\begin{theorem} A point $\rho\in X_k(\C)$ is degenerate if and only if \begin{enumerate} \item \emph{(``parabolic curve'')} there is an essential simple closed curve $a\subset\Sigma$ such that $\tr\rho(a)=\pm2$, or \item \emph{(``parabolic pants'')} $(g,n,k)\neq(1,1,2)$ and there is a subsurface $\Sigma'\subset\Sigma$ of genus $0$ with $3$ boundary curves, each of which is an essential curve or a boundary curve of $\Sigma$, such that the restriction $\rho|\Sigma'$ is reducible. \end{enumerate} In particular, there is a parabolic proper closed subvariety $Z$ of $X_k$ such that every nonconstant morphism $\A^1\to X_k$ over $\C$ is mapping class group equivalent to one with image in $Z$. \end{theorem}

-In fact, our analysis yields a more precise result (Theorem \ref{linethm}), giving a modular characterization of points lying on parabolic subvarieties of $X_k$.
-Away from the exceptional case $(g,n,k)=(1,1,2)$, these points correspond to the local systems which send an essential curve to a parabolic conjugacy class in $\SL_2(\C)$ or have parabolic restriction to a nontrivial ``pair of pants'' in the surface.
-Theorem \ref{theorem2} is reminiscent of a result of Sterk \cite{sterk} that the automorphism group of a projective K3 surface acts on the set of its smooth rational curve classes with finitely many orbits.
-Our work has an interesting consequence, Corollary \ref{polycor}, that certain polynomial deformations of Fuchsian surface groups must be isotrivial.
+Theorem \ref{theorem1} is reminiscent of a result of Sterk \cite{sterk} that the automorphism group of a projective K3 surface acts on the set of its smooth rational curve classes with finitely many orbits.
+It also has an interesting consequence (Corollary \ref{polycor}) that any polynomial deformation of a Fuchsian representation of surface group preserving the boundary traces must be isotrivial.
+Finally, Theorem \ref{theorem1} is used in formulating the main Diophantine result of \cite{whang2} for the integral points of $X_k$.